sodadata/docs/soda/upgrade.md

 ## Migrate a data source from a self-hosted to a Soda-hosted agent

 If you already use a self-hosted Soda Agent deployed in a Kubernetes cluster to connect to your data source(s), you have the option of migrating a connected data source to a Soda-hosted agent.
+Though you must reconfigure your data source connection to the new Soda agent, your checks, check history, and scan schedule remain intact.

 * Be aware that Soda-hosted agents are only compatible with the following data sources: BigQuery, MySQL, PostgreSQL, Snowflake.
 * 🔴 When you migrate to a Soda-hosted agent, Soda Cloud *resets* all the connection configuration details for your data source.
 Be sure to capture all existing data source connection details before migrating so you can re-enter the details for the data source connection.